 Celebrate Black History Month: Noteworthy Figures

-by Cadia Warner, Feature Editor
+by Cadia Warner, Profile Editor

 As many of us know, February is Black History Month.
 There are many ways to celebrate, including showing your support for black owned businesses, learning about black literature and art or learning about black history in your town.
 Start small by learning about some important black figures in our society!